JoshStark/JFTP/README.md

 JFTP
 ====

-JFTP is a FTP client library that combines the two most well-known FTP libraries to create an all-in-one, simple, way to connect to FTP servers in Java.
-By using the principle of abstraction and strong interfacing, JFTP should allow you to create and interact with FTP connections, regardless of protocol, with relative ease.
+JFTP is an FTP client library that combines the two most well-known FTP libraries to create an all-in-one, simple, way to connect to FTP servers in Java.

+The main goal of JFTP is to give you a way to create and interact with FTP connections, regardless of protocol, with relative ease.

 Quick FTP Example
 -----------------